Ministry of Defence to cut 440 civilian army jobs

 However, the new army Support Command HQ at Aldershot, Hampshire, will gain 104 civilian jobs in the cost-saving structural changes.

-Mr Harvey said: "Civilian staff declared surplus will be placed in the department's redeployment pool."'Losses offset'
+Mr Harvey said: "Civilian staff declared surplus will be placed in the department's redeployment pool."

 Once the new HQ is established, Headquarters 2nd Division at Edinburgh, Headquarters 4th Division at Aldershot and Headquarters 5th Division at Shrewsbury will close.